Rockies vs. White Sox Player Props Betting Odds

 |0

-- Jurickson Profar has 97 hits with 24 doubles, two triples, eight home runs and 43 walks.
-He has driven in 39 runs with one stolen base.
+- Ezequiel Tovar has collected 113 hits with 27 doubles, three triples, 14 home runs and 19 walks.
+He has driven in 56 runs with seven stolen bases.

-- Profar takes a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .200 with a double.
+- Tovar enters this game looking to extend his two-game hit streak.
+In his last five games he is hitting .381 with a double, two home runs, a walk and four RBI.

 |Opponent